Collections and Archives

 An archive of daily news, commentary, and analysis from across the Pacific.
 PIR ceased publication in October 2017 with over 100,000 articles written throughout its 20 years of service.

-MIPI is a searchable wiki repository that houses comprehensive information about more than 6,000 moving images of the Pacific Islands, and is part of the Digital Arts and Humanities Initiative at the University of Hawaiʻi.
-This database is intended as a reference for those interested in films related to the Pacific Islands—that is, films produced about the Pacific Islands (Melanesia, Polynesia, and Micronesia) or Islanders or filmed in the Islands.
+MIPI is a searchable wiki repository that houses comprehensive information about more than 6,000 moving images of the Pacific Islands.
+The database is intended as a reference for those interested in films related to the Pacific Islands—that is, films produced about the Pacific Islands (Melanesia, Polynesia, and Micronesia) or Islanders or filmed in the Islands.
 In addition, many of the films were written by, directed by, produced by, or star Pacific Islanders.

 An introduction to plants and vegetation zones found across the Marshall Islands.
 This website is an adaptation of the book Plants and the Environments of the Marshall Islands in collaboration with lead author Dr. Mark Merlin.